sigwhite1/genomics-resistance/README.md

 This repository contains data and analysis code associated with the manuscript:

-**"Genomic structure predicts antiviral resistance independently of life history in *Plodia interpunctella*"**
+**"Genomic structure predicts granulovirus resistance without a detectable life-history trade-off in Plodia interpunctella"**

 ---